rojanjose/max-slm/content/MaximoManage/Lab-Prereqs.md

 ---
-title: Manage Lab 1
+title: Lab Prerequisites
 timeToComplete: 180
 updated: 2023-10-25
 ---

-# Maximo Application Suite
+# Lab Prerequisites

 In this lab you will get a tour of how 4 key applications within Maximo Application Suite (MAS) can be used to troubleshoot a real world situation.
 All L3 Quiz questions can be answered using this lab.